Sub-IoT/Sub-IoT-Stack/docs/_docs/hardware.md

 EZR32LG_WSTK6200| Silicon Labs EZR32LG SoC (Cortex-M3)	| Silicon Labs si4460 			|
 EFM32GG_STK3700 | Silicon Labs Giant Gecko (Cortex-M3)  | none on-board (Texas Instruments CC1101 extension board available)      |

 Currently the B_L072Z_LRWAN1, NUCLEO_L073RZ (+SX1276MB1MAS) and EZR32LG_WSTK6200 boards are the only off the shelf, commercially available devkits which includes a radio.
 Because of this, these boards are the easiest way to get started.
 The B_L072Z_LRWAN1 or the NUCLEO_L073RZ are currently the best options.
 While the EZR32LG_WSTK6200 is a nice devkit it is not as cheap as we would want it to be.
-Also it appears to be out of stock lately and we think it might be discontinued soon.
+Also it appears to be out of stock lately, and we think it might be discontinued soon.
 Additionally, the sx1276 driver is more feature complete and better tested than the si4460 driver, at the moment.

 Below you will find more information on each platform, and a section about supporting other platforms as well.